JorgeCeja/food101-tensorflow/README.md

 # Food-101 Dataset Using Transfer Learning

 Inspired by HBO’s Silicon Valley “Not Hotdog” App, I set out to classify not only hotdogs but 101 categories of different foods.
-The The other goal was to use data augmentation and transfer learning and data augmentation to achive fast(er) training time and accuracy.
+The other goal was to use data augmentation and transfer learning and data augmentation to achieve fast(er) training time and accuracy.

 ### Prerequisites